swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 Credits: this plugin is based on [CMS Tree Page View](http://wordpress.org/plugins/cms-tree-page-view/).

 [Click here to get to know us a bit better](http://swifty.online/about/).

-*Swifty Page Manager is part of the SwiftySite family of plugins and theme.
-Designed as a toolkit for the WordPress Professional to create entry level websites fast, easy and profitable.
-Helps to avoid those non-billable hours too.
-Search for the SwiftySite plugin and get all of this awesomeness today.
-For free.*

 == Installation ==